mariodoescode/Codecool-Shop/README.md

 ## Description

-Welcome to Codecool Shop, an online eCommerce web-application where you can browse and purchase a variety of devices.
-Create an account to access exclusive offers, or log in if you already have an account.
-Choose your favorite gadget, add it to your cart, and complete your order.
-Payment can be made using either a card or PayPal.
+Welcome to Codecool Shop, an online eCommerce web-application where you can browse and purchase all sorts of devices.
+Create an account to have access to your own cart, or log in if you already have one.
+Explore the different categories of items, decide on what suits you best and put it in your cart, pay either by card or Paypal and enjoy a better life with powerful technology!

 ## Technologies Used